Rootfin

 First of all, yes skydivers can get life insurance.
 You pay more than those who don’t skydive in the form of a flat extra.

-Currently, the most competitive Life Insurance for Skydiverslife insurance companies have categorized skydivers as the following:
+Currently, the most competitive life insurance companies have categorized skydivers as the following:

 Most of you are now wondering what a flat extra is.
 It’s an extra charge per $1,000 of life insurance.